Handbook of the Birds of the World: The Handbook of the Birds of the World Volume 16: Tanagers to New World Blackbirds (published in December 31, 2011)

-Special Volume: New Species and Global Index
+The Handbook of the Birds of the World Special Volume: New Species and Global Index (published in July 31, 2013)

-This volume was published in July 2013.
+This volume was published in July 31, 2013.
 It includes a comprehensive introduction by Jon Fjeldså on changes in bird macrosystematics and a foreword on the history of BirdLife International.
 It covers 84 new species published more recently than their corresponding HBW volumes, including 15 scientific descriptions of newly discovered Amazonian birds.